 Students have full access to all of Schaffer Library's online information resources, including, eBooks, databases, and ejournals.
 Students may also email the reference librarians for assistance.

 Receive credit and grades for study abroad coursework, which will be posted to student’s official transcript by the Office of the Registrar.

 Students are also responsible for all costs not expressly included in the fee, such as airfare, visa fees, medical fees, personal expenses and travel.

 If the student’s program does not offer a meal plan or only offers a partial plan, students will receive a credit on their Union account.
 This amount will be in accordance with estimates provided by the student’s study away program.

 Study abroad programs will be billed to each student account.
-Students will be able to view the bills online through Webadvising.
+Students will be able to view the bills online through Self Service.
 The student account will be billed per the Finance Office schedule.
-Generally, summer and fall program bills are available in May and due in June; winter and winter break programs are available in November and due in December; and spring programs are available in February and due in March.
+Generally, summer program bills are available in May and due in June; and fall program bills are available in July and due in August; winter break bills are available in October and due in November; winter program bills are available in November and due in December; and spring program bills are available in February and due in March.